George Morrison (1919–2000)

 1980

-Morrison exhibits as part of a group show at the Museo del Arte, Santiago, in Chile.
+Morrison exhibits as part of a group exhibition at the Museo del Arte, Santiago, in Chile.

 1981

-Morrison exhibits as part of Magic Images: Contemporary Native American Art, ’81, at the Philbrook Art Center, Tulsa OK (Aug 2–Sept 6).
-He had applied to exhibit at the Philbrook Art Center in the late 1940s but was rejected at the time.
+Morrison participates in Magic Images: Contemporary Native American Art, ’81, at the Philbrook Art Center, Tulsa Oklahoma (Aug 2–Sept 6).

-Morrison also participates in group shows at the University of Minnesota, Minneapolis, Kuopio Museum, Kuopio, Museum of the Southwest, Texas, Dayton Art Institute, and the Santa Fe Arts Festival.
+Morrison participates in group exhibitions at the University of Minnesota, Minneapolis, Kuopio Museum, Kuopio, Museum of the Southwest, Texas, Dayton Art Institute, Ohio and in the Santa Fe Arts Festival.

 1982

-Morrison exhibits in Visions from the Present: Contemporary Native American Art from Heard Museum Collection, at the Heard Museum, Phoenix AZ (Sept 18–Oct 17).
+Morrison exhibits in Visions from the Present: Contemporary Native American Art from the Heard Museum Collection, held at the Heard Museum, Phoenix Arizona (Sept 18–Oct 17).

 1983